vjtanksale-bsu/CS222_S26_P2_G4/README.md

 # CS222_S26_P2_G4
-# Course Scheduling System
+# Feature: Available Course Display (User Story 2)

-## Overview
+## Description

-This project is a course scheduling system developed for CS222 Project 2.

-The program allows students to:
+As a student,
-- View all available course numbers.
+I want to view all available course numbers,
-- Enter the number of courses they want to register for.
+So that I can decide which courses I want to register for.
-- Select course numbers.
-- Generate a valid semester schedule or report that no schedule can be found.

-The project is implemented in Python using Test-Driven Development (TDD) and Clean Code principles.

 ---

-## Authors

-- Xuancen Liu
-- Qijun Ma
-- Haozhi Xue

----

-## Project Structure

-src/
-tests/
-README.md

----

-## Development

-The project follows:
-- Test-Driven Development (TDD)
-- Clean Code principles
-- GitHub branching workflow

-Each user story is developed on its own GitHub branch before being merged into the main branch.
+## Acceptance Criteria & Implementation Plan

+We will implement this feature following TDD principles.

+### 1. Display Offered Courses

+- **Criteria:** The system displays all offered course numbers.
+- **TDD Target:** Test that all available course numbers are returned or displayed.

+### 2. Display Before Course Selection

+- **Criteria:** The list is shown before course selection begins.
+- **TDD Target:** Test that available courses can be retrieved before user course input.

+### 3. Unique Course Numbers

+- **Criteria:** Each course number appears only once.
+- **TDD Target:** Test that duplicate course numbers are removed from the displayed list.

+### 4. Review Before Selection

+- **Criteria:** The user can review the list before entering course selections.
+- **TDD Target:** Test that the course list is accessible before selected courses are submitted.